sotosoc/bible_ventilated/README.md

 I use the WEB Bible as a baseline for these files.
 This is a public-domain translation of the Bible.

+### Changes to the Text

-I substitute other translations for some texts.
+- I substitute other translations for some texts.
 Because of this, I call this the MYWEB translation.
 If and where I substitute another translation,
 I make note which translation.

-I might also change word order to sound more natural to me.
+- I might also change word order to sound more natural to me.

-I also change ``Behold, this happened.`` to ``Behold!
+- I also change ``Behold, this happened.`` to ``Behold!
 This happened.`` The word ***behold*** is a word that is supposed to make me pay attention.
 The exclamation mark was made for this purpose.

-I like to break LONG stuff into short stuff where it makes sense.
+- I like to break LONG stuff into short stuff where it makes sense.
 Often, this will mean changing a semicolon into a period if and where it helps to understand the text.

-I started this process so that I could read and to understand the Scriptures, not reference it to ***impress*** others or to ***argue*** with them.

 ## No Place to Hide